Southeast Asia's oilfield service minnows come of age

 These Southeast Asian firms have been able to grow from Singapore, a energy trading hub home and world’s two largest offshore rig builders - Keppel Corp and Sembcorp Marine, and oil-exporting Malaysia.

-Malaysia’s state oil firm Petronas awards risk sharing contracts (RSCs) to extract more from marginal and depleted fields under a 300 billion ringgit ($93.93 billion)capex program from 2011 to 2015.
+Malaysia’s state oil firm Petronas awards risk sharing contracts (RSCs) to extract more from marginal and depleted fields under a 300 billion ringgit ($93.93 billion)capex programme from 2011 to 2015.

 Petronas has so far awarded three out of the 25 RSCs, which have a rate of return of up to 20 percent, a senior state oil firm executive said.
 Industry analysts have said those in the running for RSC are among Malaysia’s top ten services firms.